atillatan/blog/_articles/IdentityServer4-Angular-6-integration.md

 }
 ```

-Then provide API method on your RESTFull  service, it must return like below
+Then provide API method on your RESTFul  service, it must return like below

 ```json
 //  http://localhost:5001/api/js/json/config.js